Watts-Energy/Watts.Azure/README.md

 # Introduction

-The reason that Watts.Azure exists is, that we found that working with Azure Batch from .NET (especially to execute R code) seemed needlessly cumbersome and required you to write a lot of boilerplate code.
+Watts.Azure exists primarily to make working with Azure Batch from .NET (especially to execute R code) easier.
+We found it needlessly cumbersome using the existing APIs and that it required you to write a lot of boilerplate code.
-We wanted create a simple interface to Azure Batch for those of us who do not need to know the details but would like to take advantage of the massive potential for scaling compute that it offers.
+We want to create a simple interface to Azure Batch for those of us who do not need to know all the details but would like to take advantage of the massive potential for scaling compute that it offers.

-**Watts.Azure** provides utilities to e.g. run parallel computations implemented in, for instance, *R*, *C#* or *python* in [Azure Batch](https://azure.microsoft.com/en-us/services/batch/) without having to know all the details and coding everything yourself.
+**Watts.Azure** provides utilities to e.g. run parallel computations implemented in, for instance, *R*, *C#* or *python* in [Azure Batch](https://azure.microsoft.com/en-us/services/batch/).

 In addition, it contains utilities to make aspects of working with [Azure Data Factory](https://azure.microsoft.com/en-us/services/data-factory/), [Azure Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/), [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/), [Azure File Storage](https://azure.microsoft.com/en-us/services/storage/files/), [Azure Data Lake Store](https://azure.microsoft.com/en-us/services/data-lake-store/) and [Azure Service Bus Topics](https://azure.microsoft.com/en-us/services/service-bus/) easier.

 Watts.Azure provides, among other things, a fluid interface that makes it simple to work with Azure Batch from .NET without dealing with all the low-level details.
 It's by no means a complete suite of tools to work with Azure, but it's a starting point.
 Any contributions that make it more complete are extremely welcome!

 It also makes it easy to set up backup or data migrations in Azure Table Storage, by using the fluent interface for the [Azure Data Factory Copy Data activity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-data-movement-activities).
+In particular, it is convenient for creating backups, which can even be incremental, where you only copy the data that is not already present in an existing backup storage.

-Some tools for working with Azure Table Storage, Azure Blob Storage, Azure Service Bus Topics and Azure Data Factory are also implemented.
+Some tools for working directly with Azure Table Storage, Azure Blob Storage, Azure Service Bus Topics and Azure Data Factory are also implemented.

 Be sure to check out the Issues section and feel free to add feature suggestions.